 - Spoonflower is asking me to complete tax information, which is something I’ve never had to do on other POD sites.
 What does this mean?

-We are being told by our tax advisors that we need to collect tax information from all designers who make their work available for sale on Spoonflower.
-This requirement came as a surprise to us, and we are complying with the advice because we believe that we are required to do so by the IRS (the tax authority for the US).
-What this means for designers who make their designs available for sale through Spoonflower is that, if you earn money through selling on our site, we will need to report the Spoondollars we assign to you (over $10) in an annual statement to the IRS (Form 1099 or 1042-S).
+Spoonflower is required by the IRS, the tax authority for the US, to collect tax information from all designers who make their work available for sale in the Spoonflower marketplace.
+What this means for designers who make their designs available for sale through Spoonflower is that if you earn money through selling on our site, we will need to report Spoondollar commission payments (over USD$10.00) in an annual statement to the IRS known as a Form 1099 or 1042-S.

 - I have earned a small amount of commission but have only ever used it (or plan to use it) to buy fabric.
 Do I still need to complete the form?

-We are asking every designer who participates in the Spoonflower marketplace as a seller to complete a Form W-9 (for US designers), W-8BEN or W-8BEN-E (for non-US designers), regardless of how they plan to use their Spoondollars.
-We recognize that this is a hassle and something many of you would rather not do, but it is our understanding that it is a requirement.
-We would not ask this of you if we felt we had the option not to do so.
-We are sorry!
+Yes.
+We ask that every designer who participates in the Spoonflower marketplace as a seller complete a Form W-9 (for US designers), W-8BEN or W-8BEN-E (for non-US designers), regardless of how they plan to use their Spoondollars.

 - I just use my Spoondollars for ordering swatches and proofing designs, which is part of my business.
 So I’m actually spending more than I make!